Sexual Assault By Touching (under 13)

-If you accused of sexual assault of a child under the age of 13, the Prosecution need to prove:
+If you accused of sexual assault by touching of a child under the age of 13, the Prosecution need to prove:

 - That you have intentionally touched another person,